Here’s what’s in Joe Biden’s historic $1.8 trillion American Family Plan

 - Extending Affordable Care act subsidies.
 The plan would ensure that Americans who get their healthcare through the ACA would not pay any more than 8.5% of their total income towards coverage.

-- Making the tax credits for spending on qualified child care permanent.
-That means families would continue to be able to claim tax credits on $4,000 of qualified child care if they have one child, or tax credits on $8,000 of qualified child care if they have two or more children.
+- Making the tax credits for spending on qualified childcare permanent.
+That means families would continue to be able to claim tax credits on $4,000 of qualified childcare if they have one child, or tax credits on $8,000 of qualified childcare if they have two or more children.

 - Permanently expand the maximum earned income tax credit for workers without children and reduce the age to claim the credit from 25 to 19.